-Jen Shyu’s performance of Solo Rites – sonic, visual, and visceral rites and reflections upon pilgrimage throughout Taiwan, East Timor, Indonesia (Java, Bali, Bandung, Kalimantan), Vietnam, and South Korea.
+In this RTV episode we feature selections from Jen Shyu’s performance of Solo Rites – a sonic and visual pilgrimage through Taiwan, East Timor, Indonesia (Java, Bali, Bandung, Kalimantan), Vietnam, and South Korea.

 Using multiple tools of expression in multiple languages (new improvised languages as well as existing ones including Indonesian, Javanese, Taiwanese, indigenous Taiwanese languages, Spanish, Portuguese, Mandarin, Tetum, Korean), this solo performance—that of a woman living simultaneously in multiple cultures and “projecting her ancestry” (Val-Inc) through contemporary monologue—reveals a personal journey of loss and redemption made universal, giving voice to the silenced.
 These losses reflect crises now plaguing these lands: the loss of voices found in traditional music and shaman rituals; the loss of habitat and wildlife and thus the linked ancient cosmology; and finally, the loss of public space, such as the submission of traditional markets and forests to malls and coal mines.
 These issues are explored through sound, movement, and fieldwork footage, creating a land-sound-scape which serves to transport and transform both the performer and audience, leading to the shared revelation and recovery from past sorrow.
 Garin Nugroho, directing Shyu’s solo ritual, reveals his distinctive vision for celebrating the bond between tradition and modernity.

 Jen Shyu: Composition, Vocals, Dance, Taiwanese Moon Lute, Piano, Gayageum, Er Hu, East Timorese Lakadou

 Kristen Robinson: Set & Props Designer

 Solomon Weisbard: Lighting Designer

 Kristin Isola: Costume Designer